tarantool/tarantool/changelogs/unreleased/gh-7745-exceptions-on-traces.md

 ## feature/luajit

-* Now the LuaJIT can handle exceptions on traces (gh-7745).
+* LuaJIT now can handle exceptions on traces (gh-7745).